Skip to main content

 While the remedy in most cases for a civil intentional tort case is financial compensation, the remedy for a criminal case is incarceration, criminal fine, or both.

-For example, battery falls under both intentional tort and a crime under state and federal law.
-The accused person may stand trial, and the prosecutor must prove that they are beyond reasonable doubt guilty.
+For example, battery is both an intentional tort and a crime under state and federal law.
+The accused person may stand trial, and the prosecutor must prove that they are guilty beyond reasonable doubt.
 If the burden of proof is met, it could lead to incarceration; if not, the defendant is not guilty and is free from criminal charges levied against them.

 However, regardless of the criminal proceedings, the victim can pursue a civil lawsuit against the defendant to recover compensation for the damages.